Complications of Pregnancy

 What are some of the more common complications of pregnancy?

-The following are some of the more common pregnancy complications.
+of the more common pregnancy complications.

 Amniotic fluid complications

 Too much or too little amniotic fluid in the sac around the fetus may be a sign of

 a problem with the pregnancy.
 Too much fluid can put too much pressure on the mother's

 uterus, leading to preterm labor.
 It also can cause pressure on the mother's diaphragm.

 This can cause problems breathing.
 Fluids tend to build up in cases of uncontrolled

 diabetes, a multiple pregnancy, incompatible blood types, or birth defects.
 Too little